SaladTechnologies/mds/inference-server/README.md

 ### [server_fastapi_count_2_threads.py](python_app/server_fastapi_count_2_threads.py)

-This Python code implements a FastAPI-based version of the previously discussed Flask server, efficiently handling inference requests through a mix of asynchronous and synchronous processing.
+This Python code implements a FastAPI-based version of the previously Flask server, efficiently handling inference requests through a mix of asynchronous and synchronous processing.

 Since GPU inference (typically using frameworks like TensorFlow or PyTorch) often involves blocking operations, it is not fully compatible with asynchronous execution.
 To address this, a dedicated background thread is used to handle batched inference.